jasonbot/weblog/content/weblog/new-features-better-code.md

 `dataclasses.FrozenInstanceError: cannot assign to field 'name'`

 This solves the problem of data provenance as well.
-One anti-pattern we have been attempting to get rid of from our codebase are functions like this:
+One antipattern we have been attempting to get rid of from our codebase are functions like this:

 ```python3
 def do_something_to_a_dict(data_dict: dict):